Dave, Emily and Chainsaw: Programming history

 In January 2010, Clear Channel abruptly canceled the show, with executives citing an "inability to reach an agreement" with the performers.
 The cast claimed that no agreement was even attempted.
 Fans of the show protested and staged rallies, to no avail.
 The show remained off the air until August 2, 2010, when it was picked up by Jack 100.7 FM.
 The show initially featured Rickards and Randolph, without Dunn, who was still under contract with Clear Channel.
 100.7 dropped DSC in the summer of 2018, after which the show returned once again to KGB.

-Co-host Shelly Dunn retired in July of 2018.
+Co-host Shelly Dunn retired in July 2018.

 In addition to Rickards, Maguire, and Randolph, the show included a supporting cast consisting of Chris Boyer, percussionist and comic foil; producer Sarah Beebe, news producer who also screened listener calls; and Elaina Smith, affectionately dubbed the "Mexican Leprechaun" by other members of the show.
 While Dunn was in a contract dispute with Clear Channel, Smith substituted for Dunn on air.
 Former cast members have included: Nina Reeba (known as Ruth 66) with weather and traffic reports; sports producer David "Bromo" Abromowitz; Shelly Brown (nicknamed "Chucko" to avoid confusion with Shelly Dunn); and Anna Blake, who took over news production and call-screening when Sarah filled in for Emily (see below).

 On July 26, 2022, Emily Maguire was fired from iHeartMedia and removed from the DSC Show.

 On November 1, 2022, it was announced that Dave and Chainsaw would be retiring at the end of the year.
 The last DSC broadcast was scheduled to air on December 16, 2022, but Rickards contracted coronavirus and stayed home that week; this pushed back the final broadcast date by a week, and on December 23, Dave Rickards and Cookie "Chainsaw" Randolph signed off for the final time.
 Former “DSC” cast members Sarah Beebe and Chris Boyer continued with their own show: KGB Mornings with Sarah and Boyer.
 Later additions to the program include Clint August as co-host and former Charger Rich Ohrnberger with the sports report.